thunderbird89/esf/stories/story-knock-knock.md

 > "The second carrier, ma'am.
 It shifted all shield projection capability to the *Wrath of Dominion* once we destroyed *Blood of Conquest*.
 With only one battleship to support instead of two, the power transfer is more concentrated.
 They're feeding it faster than we can drain it."

 Reeves pulled up the energy readings.
-The carrier—*Storm Bringer*—had moved into optimal support position, its shield generators running at maximum output, a steady beam of energy connecting it to the battleship.
+The carrier - *Storm Bringer* - had moved into optimal support position, its shield generators running at maximum output, a steady beam of energy connecting it to the battleship.
 The *Wrath of Dominion* was still taking damage, but the math had changed.
 Where before the Federation's concentrated fire could overwhelm shield regeneration, now it could only match it.

 And in a battle of attrition, time favored whoever could last longer.

 > "What about the compromised battleship?
 Can HARBINGER redirect *Crimson Fang*'s fire to help us?"

 > "Negative, ma'am.
-The boarding team reports that ship's shields are offline—they took too much damage in the engagement.
+The boarding team reports that ship's shields are offline - they took too much damage in the engagement.
 She's got weapons, but no defensive capability.
 If we move her closer to engage, the Ryzak will tear her apart."

 > "And *Lord Cardigan*?"